ecosystemsoftware/ecosystem-website/content/documentation/application/commands.md

 `ecosystem uninstall [bundle]` uninstalls the bundle by removing the bundles's schema from the database.

-`ecosystem new configfile` creates a config.json with all of the possible attributes - use it as starter template rather than creating your own from scratch.

 `ecosystem new user [email@address]` is a quick way to add users without having to go to the database.
 Give the user admin privileges with `--admin`